SouthernMethodistUniversity/project-lab/sections/10Proposal.md

 ### Abstract

-150 word summary of project (1 short paragraph)
+150-word summary of project (1 short paragraph)

 ### The Need